KABASINGAarsene/iTABAZA_FOUNDATION/APPOINTMENT_IMPROVEMENTS.md

 ## Overview

-This document outlines the comprehensive improvements made to the Medistar Hospital Management System's appointment booking functionality.
+This document outlines the comprehensive improvements made to the iTABAZA Hospital Management System's appointment booking functionality.
 The enhancements include a modern, user-friendly booking flow with support for both in-person and video-call consultations, enhanced patient data collection, and integrated payment processing.

 ## Key Improvements